-During mating season, the male makes a huge booming sound that can be mistaken for a lion’s roar!
+During mating season, the male’s red pouch inflates, allowing him to make a huge booming sound that can be mistaken for a lion’s roar!
 If you’re out in the field and you hear it, lock your doors, just to be sure.
 You don’t want to get this one wrong. 🙂

-A grunting sound is most common when birds are exerting themselves in play or fighting.
+A grunting sound is most common when birds exert themselves in play or fighting.
 Younger birds and females also have a particular cry when feeding time arrives.

-A more frenetic alarm sounds when there’s a predator nearby, and lastly, there’s a territorial boom that indicates a group’s presence.
-These are also loud, meant to signal to other hornbills kilometres away.
+A more frenetic alarm sounds when there’s a predator nearby, and lastly, a territorial boom indicates a group’s presence.

-If you’re traveling around Africa, rangers and locals may refer to the southern ground hornbill by another name.
+If you’re traveling around Africa, rangers and locals may refer to the southern ground hornbill by another name, like the Bromvoël or iNsingizi bird.
 Here are a few of the most common variations:

 - Afrikaans: Bromvoël